HminiL/HyeminLee1/README.md

 ![header](https://capsule-render.vercel.app/api?type=wave&color=d7a45d&height=160&section=header&text=Hi!%20I'm%20Hyemin&fontAlign=50&fontAlignY=70&fontSize=90&fontColor=000000)

 # Backend / AI / ML Engineer Hyemin Lee
->  Interested in back-and-server development and machine learning.
+> 🥰 Interested in back-and-server development and machine learning.
 >
->  Keep up with the latest technologies.
+> 🔃 Keep up with the latest technologies.

+> ✔️ Flexibility to accept new technologies.
+> ✔️ Fast learning skills.
+> ✔️ High level of understanding.

+>  📝
 >  The latest project is Jarviis inspired by Jarvis from the movie Iron Man.
 >
 >  It's an ai scheduler that functions as an automatic scheduling and diary.